dolevoper/int-fullstack-june-23/student-projects/gilad/vlad-notebook/sessions-12-16-typescript/session-17/homeproject/array-methods.md

 checked_object.constructor === Array;
 ```

-The `Array.isArray` checks whether the checked object is an [`Exotic Array Object`](https://262.ecma-international.org/12.0/#array-exotic-object) and there are parts that aren't accessible by JS, but only to JS-Engines.
+The `Array.isArray` checks whether the checked object is an [`Exotic Array Object`](https://262.ecma-international.org/12.0/#array-exotic-object). waiting for implementation

 ## `indexOf()`